ungdev/etuutt-api/README.md

 |   ├── Entity/             # All Symfony entities
 |   |   └── Traits/         # Properties and methods of entities factorized in PHP traits
 |   ├── EventSubscriber/    # API Platform event listeners
+|   ├── Filter/             # Filters on data applied by API Platform
 |   ├── OpenApi/            # Swagger decorator for custom behavior
 |   ├── Repository/         # Files to retrieve entities
 |   ├── Security/           # Login process and Voters